Abberit/abberit-cloud/docs/app-https.md

 *Step 2*.
 Execute docker image of certbot:

-!!! note
+!!! hint
-    If you use `1: Spin up a temporary webserver (standalone)` certbot option - then make sure that your webapp is stopped, and not using ports 80 and 443 before running the docker run command
+    If you use `1: Spin up a temporary webserver (standalone)` certbot option - then make sure that your webapp is stopped, and not using ports 80 and 443 before running certbot.
 ```bash
 docker run -it --rm --name certbot \
       -p 80:80 -p 443:443 \